Marco Rubio calls Delcy Rodríguez after the earthquake and expresses his solidarity with the Venezuelan people

 The earthquakes that prompted diplomatic contact occurred on Wednesday at 6:04 PM local time, with magnitudes of 7.2 and 7.5 separated by just 39 seconds, with epicenters in the states of Carabobo and Yaracuy.

-The updated official toll reports 164 dead and 971 injured, although unverified sources independently raise the figures to 236 dead and over 2,000 injured.
+The updated official toll records 164 dead and 971 injured, although unverified sources increase the figures to 236 dead and over 2,000 injured.

-The United States Geological Survey issued a maximum Red Alert and estimated a 42% to 44% probability that the number of fatalities will exceed 10,000 people, with projected economic losses ranging from 1% to 20% of Venezuela's GDP.
+The United States Geological Survey issued a maximum Red Alert and estimated a 42% to 44% chance that the death toll will exceed 10,000 people, with projected economic losses ranging from 1% to 20% of Venezuela's GDP.

-Trump also spoke on Truth Social, describing the earthquakes as "massive in scale" and referring to the Venezuelans as "our new and great friends," in a statement that encapsulates the diplomatic shift between the two nations.
+Trump also spoke on Truth Social, describing the earthquakes as "massive in scale" and referring to Venezuelans as "our new and great friends," in a phrase that encapsulates the diplomatic shift between the two nations.

 In addition to the United States, countries such as France, Colombia, Mexico, Brazil, China, and Qatar, among others, provided assistance, while the UN activated a red alert and coordinated international urban rescue teams.